 So I got all of that working, without actually too much sweat; the missing piece of the equation in Ladiocast is the lack of archiving, and here is my foreheadslap idea- I used Ladiocast merely as my audio mixer, and sent out the audio from there as input to Nicecast, which becomes the broadcaster and automatic archiver.

 I had made the mistake of downloading Ladiocast from the Apple App Store, and tried a few broadcasts- it felt like I was broadcasting, but the ds106 autodj never registered in and also, people were saying it was dead air.
 I then realized my Ladiocast did not have the mp3 encoder as an option.

 So I went back to Tim’s tutorial and repeated his critical steps.

 Install the 0.10.4 version of Ladiocast, not the latest one (a copy can be downloaded from Tim’s server)Not necessary anymore, you can get use the latest version of Ladiocast from the Apple Store

 - Install Soundflower What is this?
 Its a tool that creates virtual audio channels on your mac – it means you can take the output of one application, send it to Soundflower, and then use that same source as input elsewhere.
 Its like a mixer of audio sources on your computer.

-- Download the copy of the MP3 encoder library used for Audacity (or alternatively make a copy of the one you have).
-This is what makes mp3 encoding available in Ladiocast.
+Download the copy of the MP3 encoder library used for Audacity (or alternatively make a copy of the one you have).
+This is what makes mp3 encoding available in LadiocastNot needed anymore.